 Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

-Gwyneth Paltrow allegedly spent time during her pregnancies playing her husband, Chris Martin of Coldplay’s, music to her babies.
-And while there are conflicting reports on whether or not playing music to your baby in-utero will aid their intelligence, an exciting new study has found that children recognize and prefer music they were exposed to in the womb, for at least a year after they are born.
+While there are conflicting reports on whether or not playing music to your baby in-utero will aid their intelligence, one study has found that children recognize and prefer music they were exposed to in the womb, for at least a year after they are born.
 The implications are clear; it shows that a baby’s developing brain is able to store and recover memories after a long period, and it also provides a wonderful way for mums to bond with their babies by connecting with them over a shared enjoyment and familiarity with music their mother played them in the first place.

 The study carried out by the University of Leicester demonstrated how one-year-old babies recognize music they were exposed to up to three months before birth.
 Dr Alexandra Lamont from the Music research Group at the University says: “We know that the foetus in the womb is able to hear fully only 20 weeks after conception.
 Now we have discovered that babies can remember and prefer music that they heard before they were born over 12 months later.”